-FIVE CASE STUDIES USING REPLACEABLE SKIN LAYER MEMBRANES
+EIGHT CASE STUDIES USING REPLACEABLE SKIN LAYER MEMBRANES

-Figure 9 The New 100 m3/ hour RSL MembraneTM treatment module
+Figure 6 The New 100 m3/ hour RSL MembraneTM treatment module

-FT MCMURRAY, ALBERTA-HORIZON MINE - CANADIAN NATURAL RESOURCES LTD.(CNRL): The first long term assessment of replaceable skin layer membranes occurred at CNRL's Horizon mine site in Ft McMurray Alberta.
-The one-year assessment was controlled by a third party (Epcor Utilities) where the third party operated the technologies seven days a week and 24 hours per day.
-The third-party operator collected all the data and independently assessed the technology.
-This case study was reported at the IWC conference in 2013 (Bromley et al).
-In addition, a peer review paper authored by the CNRL project manager Dr. Kavithaa Loganathan.
-Ph.D, was published in the Journal of Environmental Management in April 2015 (Loganathan et al)

-CNRL needed pretreatment technology for an RO system they were considering for their recycled produced water used in their bitumen recovery process.
-The source of the water was their process tailings pond.
-They initially assessed twelve technologies.
-From that assessment, two technologies were selected for the year-long assessment: replaceable skin layer membranes and Veolia's ceramic membranes with a silica carbide skin layer.
-The replaceable skin layer technology was part of a hybrid system called "nanoflotation" which actually had a surfactant-based flotation system prior to the replaceable skin layer membranes.
-In a similar fashion, the alternate technology (ceramic membranes) were preceded by a lamella clarifier.
-Because UF membranes had specific specifications as to the water they could treat, there was the need for pretreatment.
-The same requirements were believed necessary for the replaceable skin layer membranes hence the use of a flotation technology prior to the replaceable skin layer membranes.
-The replaceable skin layer membranes not only performed consistently, they also outperformed the ceramic membrane with a 10 fold improvement in flux rates.
-In addition, the replaceable skin layer membranes displayed a high level of robustness.
-In fact, there was no need for pretreatment with the flotation technology.
+1. FT MCMURRAY, ALBERTA-HORIZON MINE - CANADIAN NATURAL RESOURCES LTD.(CNRL): The first long term assessment of RSL Membranes[TM] occurred at CNRL's Horizon mine site in Ft McMurray Alberta.
+The one-year assessment involved the comparison of RSL Membranes[TM] and ceramic membranes developed by Veolia.
+The operation and assessment of both technologies was controlled by a third party (Epcor Utilities) where the third party operated the technologies seven days a week and 24 hours per day.
+The technologies were being evaluated as a method of pretreatment for an RO membrane process.
+The source of the water was CNRL's process tailings pond.
+At that time in the development of RSL Membranes[TM], they were used as part of a hybrid process called "nanoflotation".
+Nanoflotation used a surfactant to cause the bubble in a flotation system.
+It was thought at the time, the RSL Membranes[TM] like Generation 2 conventional membranes needed a pretreatment system before the ceramic (conventional) membranes.
+In this test the UF ceramic membrane pretreatment system was a lamella clarifier.
+Because UF ceramic membranes had specific specifications as to the water they could treat, there was the need for pretreatment.
+The RSL Membranes[TM] not only performed consistently, but they also outperformed the ceramic membrane with a 10-fold improvement in flux rates.
+In addition, the RSL Membranes[TM] displayed a high level of robustness.
+In fact, there was no need for pretreatment using the surfactant based flotation technology.
 On the other hand, the ceramic membranes were limited in operation up to TSS levels of <100 mg/l.
-Figure 10 shows the testing site.
+Figure 7 shows the testing site.
 The white trailers were for ceramic membrane technology and the blue trailer (to the left of the white trailers) was the replaceable skin layer technology.
 The difference in footprint is significant.
 Table 1 provides a summary of the treatment results.

-Figure 10 Testing Site at Canadian Natural Resources for the comparison of the replaceable skin layer membranes versus the ceramic membranes with the silica carbide skin layer.
+Figure 7 Testing Site at Canadian Natural Resources -Field Test of the RSL Membranes[TM] versus Veolia ceramic membranes with the silica carbide skin layer.

-Table 1 Water Quality Data for Replaceable Skin Layer Membranes treating Tailings Pond Water (EPCOR Study)
+Table 1 Water Quality Data for RSL Membranes[TM] treating Tailings Pond Water (EPCOR Study) Average RCW and Treated Water Quality with % Reductions (Maxxam)